 Using classroom observations, surveys, and interviews, the study explores how the internal programmes influence instructional practices and student learning outcomes.
 It also identifies areas for improvement, highlighting barriers to programme effectiveness and opportunities for targeted interventions.
 The findings will inform the LLI’s End of Year Impact Report, helping shape future strategies through evidence-based, context-sensitive insights that strengthen teaching and learning at LUMS.

 The Institute is also spearheading a focused research initiative this year through a problem-driven research programme to address a set of urgent and evolving learning challenges at LUMS.
 In close collaboration with the faculty and the university leadership, four critical problems have been highlighted: in-person class absenteeism, the decline of reading and attention, the impact of generative AI on learning, and the limitations of current grading practices.
-Four teams comprising of faculty members, the LLI staff and research assistants, aim to generate rigorous, context-specific evidence and actionable insights to strengthen teaching and learning at LUMS.
+Four teams comprising faculty members, LLI staff, and research assistants aim to generate rigorous, context-specific evidence and actionable insights to strengthen teaching and learning at LUMS.
 By aligning research efforts with institutional priorities, this initiative seeks to inform meaningful pedagogical and policy innovations that foster deeper learning, equity, and student engagement.

 Strategic Collaborations to Extend Learning Beyond Borders

-The quality and impact of our offerings have allowed us recognition not just in LUMS but also for our audiences beyond our borders.
+The quality and impact of our offerings have earned us recognition not just in LUMS but also among audiences beyond our borders.
 The Certificate of Health Professions Education, a six-month long hybrid learning experience in collaboration with HSA, Islamabad, is a flagship programme at LLI, exemplifying our expansion into healthcare education.
 With its third iteration currently underway, the programme has trained over 170 doctors and health professionals in instructional skills, AI, Data Science, Ethics, Leadership, and Clinical Research, further demonstrating LLI’s commitment to interdisciplinary learning and development.

 The pedagogical and innovative support has also extended to the law professionals through LLI’s bi-annual offering, Designing and Teaching Effective Law Courses: Pedagogical Training for Legal Academics in collaboration with the Directorate of Legal Education, Pakistan Bar Council (DLE), and the Shaikh Ahmad Hassan School of Law (SAHSOL) at LUMS.
 The offering seeks to train instructors of law from across the country in pedagogy and course design.